TaylorOpenLaunch/golf_dashboard/README.md

 # Golf Dashboard for Home Assistant
 ### Golf Dashboard: Unofficial NOVA Launch Monitor Integration & Dashboard Suite

-Golf Dashboard provides an unofficial Home Assistant integration for NOVA by OpenLaunch **plus a storage-mode Lovelace dashboard** that can be created automatically via the installer action—no manual YAML dashboard edits required.
-Sample YAML views are shipped as optional templates under `/config/golf_dashboard/dashboards/`, but day-to-day use is entirely storage/UI based.
+Golf Dashboard provides an unofficial Home Assistant integration for NOVA by OpenLaunch **plus a storage-mode Lovelace dashboard** created automatically via the installer action—no manual `configuration.yaml` edits required.
+Sample YAML views are provided as optional templates under `/config/golf_dashboard/dashboards/`, but day-to-day use is entirely storage/UI based.
 Running the installer action once is recommended so you start with a ready-to-use dashboard.

 This project is not affiliated with or endorsed by OpenLaunch or NOVA.
 It is maintained independently as a personal side project.